 Is Corn Gluten-Free?
 Everything You Need to Know

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

 Yes, corn is naturally gluten-free!
-But "corn gluten" exists โ here's what it actually means and why corn is safe for celiac disease.
+But "corn gluten" exists β here's what it actually means and why corn is safe for celiac disease.

 Want to save this recipe?